 Multi-AZ clusters require a minimum of 3 worker nodes for Customer Cloud Subscription (CCS) clusters, 1 deployed to each of three availability zones.
 A minimum of 9 worker nodes is required for non-CCS clusters.
 These 9 worker nodes are included in the base subscription, and additional nodes must be purchased in multiples of three in order to maintain proper node distribution.

-Note: Worker node type/size cannot be changed once the cluster has been created.
+Note: The default Machine Pool node type/size cannot be changed once the cluster has been created.

 Master and infrastructure nodes are also provided by Red Hat.
 There are at least 3 master nodes that handle etcd and API related workloads.
 There are at least 2 infrastructure nodes that handle metrics, routing, web console and other workloads.
 Master and infrastructure nodes are strictly for Red Hat workloads to operate the service, and customer workloads are not permitted to be deployed on these nodes.